openraven/magpie/README.md

     config:
 ```

-### Per region discovery
-Magpie provides possibility to customize which regions to run discovery on.
-In config.yaml it's possible to set regions to given values.
-If none are set discovery will be run on all available regions.

 #### Overriding config.yaml
 It is possible to override *most* configuration values via environmental variables.
 This is most useful as an easy way to
 script a Magpie instance on a one-per-aws-service basis.
 To override configuration values, set an environmental variable